StephenIles/Milestone-Project-2/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Figma:](https://www.figma.com)
-    - InVision was used to create the [wireframes](https://www.figma.com/design/DCMRN4Avmdm4xe881iXBDh/Untitled?node-id=0-1&t=qtUBU941Gj0ui5Ry-0) during the design process.
+    - Figma was used to create the [wireframes](https://www.figma.com/design/DCMRN4Avmdm4xe881iXBDh/Untitled?node-id=0-1&t=qtUBU941Gj0ui5Ry-0) during the design process.

 ## Testing